yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 For example, I have 3 tasks at hand: writing the first paper, starting a new project and learn a new technique for an ongoing project.
 All of them are new to me and make me struggle in some ways.
 I imagine this is the common situation for many graduate students.
 The isolation and loneliness is also probably also famililar to all research students.
 The question is how should I learn to accomplish these new tasks?
 My advisor is supportive and gives good advice on directions but his job is not figuring out the details on my tasks.
 Also, I realize that I am probably less competent than he was as a Ph.D. student.
 So he might not understand some of my struggles since he never ran into it.
 Thus, I want to find some tutorials that walk me through on how these type of tasks (e.g. write a 1st paper) usually get done.
 As everything is becoming open source today, I thought I could use some advice from advisors online, let the community educate me.

-I've read through a lot of online posts.
+I've read through a lot of online posts and some books.
 Most of them are either too generic or too specific for me.
 Lucily, here are a few posts I found really helpful to my case, and likely applicable to many fields.

 # time management